kubecost/docs/saved-reports.md

 Review these steps to verify that saved reports are being passed to the Kubecost application correctly:

+1. Confirm that `global.savedReports.enabled` is set to `true`

--   Ensure that the Helm values are successfully read into the configmap
+2. Ensure that the Helm values are successfully read into the configmap
--   Check that `global.savedReports.enabled` is set to `true`

 -   Run `helm template ./cost-analyzer -n kubecost > test-saved-reports-config.yaml`
 -   Open `test-saved-reports-config`
 -   Find the section starting with `# Source: cost-analyzer/templates/cost-analyzer-saved-reports-configmap.yaml`
 -   Ensure that the Helm values are successfully read into the configmap under the `data` field.
--   Example:
+Example below.

 ```
 # Source: cost-analyzer/templates/cost-analyzer-saved-reports-configmap.yaml
 apiVersion: v1